About Counselling

 How to get started…

-It's important to find the right therapist, someone you'll feel comfortable working with.
-I offer an initial session to explore working together.
+It's important to find the right therapist for you, so I offer an initial session to explore working together.
 After that, if you’d like to proceed, we can make a regular weekly booking.